-Management reviews investment portfolios under our impairment review policy.
-Given current market conditions and the significant judgments involved, there is a continuing risk that further declines in fair value may occur and material other-than-temporary impairments may be recorded in future periods.
-Management from time to time may sell investments as part of its asset/liability management process or to reposition its investment portfolio based on current and expected market conditions.
+Management reviews the available-for-sale and other invested assets portfolios under the Company's impairment review policy.
+Given market conditions and the significant judgments involved, there is a continuing risk that declines in fair value may occur and material allowances for credit losses may be recorded in future periods.
+The Company from time to time may sell investments as part of its asset/liability management process or to reposition its investment portfolio based on current and expected market conditions.

-During the years ended December 31, 2019 and 2018, we were not required to recognize an other-than-temporary impairment.
-During the year ended December 31, 2017 we recognized an other-than-temporary impairment on equity securities amounting to \$49 thousand.
-The impairment analysis indicated that, none of the securities whose carrying amount exceeded its estimated fair value was considered other-than-temporarily impaired as of that date; however, several factors are beyond management's control, such as the following: financial condition of the issuers, movement of interest rates, specific situations within corporations, among others.
+During the years ended December 31, 2020, 2019 and 2018, we were not required to recognize a credit-related impairment.
+The impairment analysis indicated that none of the securities whose carrying amount exceeded its estimated fair value was considered credit impaired as of that date; however, several factors are beyond management's control, such as the following: financial condition of the issuers, movement of interest rates, specific situations within corporations, among others.
 Over time, the economic and market environment may provide additional insight regarding the estimated fair value of certain securities, which could change management's judgment regarding impairment.
-This could result in realized losses related to other-than-temporary declines being charged against future income.
+This could result in the recognition of realized losses because of credit-related impairments that are charged against future income.

-Our fixed maturity securities are sensitive to interest rate and credit risk fluctuations, which impact the fair value of individual securities.
+Our fixed-maturity securities are sensitive to interest rate and credit risk fluctuations, which impact the fair value of individual securities.
 Our equity securities are sensitive to equity price risks, for which potential losses could arise from adverse changes in the value of equity securities.
-For additional information on the sensitivity of our investments, see "Quantitative and Qualitative Disclosures About Market Risk" in this Annual Report.
+For additional information on the sensitivity of our investments, see Quantitative and Qualitative Disclosures About Market Risk in this Annual Report.

-A detail of the gross unrealized losses on investment securities and the estimated fair value of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position as of December 31, 2019 and 2018 is included in Note 3, Investment in Securities, of the Notes to Consolidated Financial Statements, included in this Annual Report.
+A detail of the gross unrealized losses on investment securities and the estimated fair value of the related securities, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position as of December 31, 2020 and 2019 is included in Note 3, Investment in Securities of the Notes to Consolidated Financial Statements in this Annual Report.